 In our self-care and wellbeing education sessions you can learn relaxation techniques or gentle self-massage.
 You can have the session by yourself, with a family member, partner or friend, or in a group.
 If you have the session with a friend or family member, they can learn some simple, gentle and safe massage and touch techniques to support your needs.

 Our service is available to adult patients who receive their care for cancer or a blood condition at UCLH and to children and teenagers who are inpatients at UCLH.
 Please note that we are a small team so there may be a long wait to see one of our therapists or a limit to what we can offer.
 We don’t offer sessions on a private (paid) basis.

 If you are an outpatient, your hospital doctor, nurse, support and information specialist or another healthcare professional can refer you.

 The sessions usually take place in our therapy rooms at the Cancer Centre.
 Our therapists can also visit you in day care and ambulatory care on the second, third and fourth floors of the Cancer Centre.

-We also teach relaxation techniques and self-massage, and offer consultations for aromatherapy inhaler sticks by phone or video.
+We teach relaxation techniques and self-massage, and offer consultations for aromatherapy inhaler sticks by phone or video.
 Your hospital doctor, nurse, support and information specialist, or another healthcare professional can refer you.